The Creative Field: a forum for emergence, play, & healing

 What’s the schedule and commitment?

 We will meet for ~4 hours (2-6pm) every Saturday for 6 weeks in September and October.
 There will be assignments and take-away actions in between the sessions to keep the spirit of our emergent field alive during the entirety of the container.
-It should feel entirely fun, opt-in, and nourishing to your spirit and body.
+It should feel fun, opt-in, and nourishing to your spirit and body.

 Our likely schedule: Sept 13th, Sept 20th, Sept 27th, October 4th, October 11th, and October 18th.

-What brings you to this work, Rishi?
+What brings you to this work?

-My life’s work is that of listening, to myself, to others, and to the quiet voices that can only be heard when one takes the time to be still.
-This container is my way of sharing this practice with the world, and with those who might carry it forward.
+My life’s work is that of listening: to myself, to others, and to the quiet voices that can only be heard when one takes the time to be still.
+This offering is my way of sharing this practice with the world, and with those who might carry it forward.
 I deeply yearn to be in collaborations, teams, spaces, and communities where we are committed to listening, together.

 I truly believe in the artistic power of everyone.
 When we’re choosing what to eat or what music to listen to, when we’re having a conversation with a new friend, when we’re navigating confusing interactions with our family of origin, when we are dreaming about what might be different in our world, we are exercising our creative and artistic potential!